Laufire/laufire/Notes.rst

 	* 1000	Most modules doesn't import Project anymore, so now these modules can now be used without defining a Project.
 	* 1030	ecstore.var now supports: get, set and init through hooks.
 	* 1052	Store scripts could now be called, directly with ec syntax, to perform setup etc. Currently the commands setup, var and dump are supported.
+	* 1703	Bug fixed: In ecstore, The previous additions didn't integrate with the existing structure.
+	* 1926	Bug fixed: In ecstore, nested dictionaries from external sources were not parsed properly.